rhyskeepence/drawing/README.md

 Rendering a canvas just folds over all the drawing commands received, updating a `Canvas`.
 The Canvas itself is implemented as an IntMap, with the key being generated using `makeKey`.
 This turned out to be easier to manage than a 2D array.
 The line drawing algorithm is [naive](https://en.wikipedia.org/wiki/Line_drawing_algorithm).

 The Parser is implemented using `parsec`.

+The drawing module defines a `UserInput` class.
+This is defined for InputT IO (a haskeline wrapper around IO - essentially allowing it to run with real IO) as well as an instance in [DrawingSpec.hs](test/DrawingSpec.hs) using `State`, allowing user input and output to be stubbed.